-The contract resulting from this RFP shall be effective from award date for 2 years and is renewable for up to 4 additional one-year renewal periods.
-The total contract period will not exceed 6 years.
+The contract resulting from this RFP shall be effective after both parties have signed the documents for 2 years and is renewable for up to 3 additional one-year renewal periods.
+The total contract period will not exceed 5 years.
 Annual renewal shall be contingent upon the University's satisfaction with the services performed.